 Shipping to the EU

-WARNING: Customers in the EU have to pay VAT and a handling fee when their order arrives in their country.
-As our Ts&Cs state, customers are responsible for paying any and all tax, duty and handling fees on their orders.
+WARNING: Customers in the EU must pay VAT and a handling fee when their order arrives in their country.
+Customers are responsible for paying any and all tax, duty and handling fees on their orders.

 Fighting 15s deducts VAT from prices for EU customers once the shop knows the customer’s country, so EU customers will pay VAT only once on import.
 The shop uses geolocation software, so may automatically detect a customer’s country.
 Country detection otherwise relies on the delivery country chosen in the shopping cart.